andrewself143/linear-assumptions/README.md

 ![Alt Text](images/image1.png)

 <br>There appears to be a positive linear association between the two variables.
-A linear regression model is appropriate.
+A linear regression model is appropriate.<br>

 #### After fitting a model, plot the residuals versus fitted values to check the linearity and constant variance assumptions.